 PYTHON FLASK SAVE HTML FORM

-All right, let us now get into the details of creating a simple star rating system with Python Flask and SQLite.
+All right, let us now get into the details of saving an HTML form into the database on submission with Python Flask and SQLite.

 STEP 1) THE DATABASE